elyra-ai/elyra/docs/source/user_guide/pipelines.md

    - The value is ignored when the pipeline is executed locally.
    - A default runtime image can also be set in the pipeline properties tab.
 If a default image is set, the **Runtime Image** property in the node properties tab will indicate that a pipeline default is set.
 Individual nodes can override the pipeline default value.
    - Example: `TensorFlow 2.0`

+##### Shared memory size

+Shared memory to be allocated on the pod where the component is executed.
+   - Format:
+     - _Memory size_: Custom shared memory size in gigabytes (10<sup>9</sup> bytes).
+The Kubernetes default is used if set to zero.
+   - Shared memory size is ignored when the pipeline is executed with the `local` runtime option.

 ### Running pipelines